brettski74/Milton/resources/README.md

 |30V 5A Bench Supply|30V|5A|150W|6Ω|RD DPS3005, many others|
 |Higher Voltage Bench Supply|40+V|5A|150+W|10Ω|RD DPS5005, DPS5015, DPS5020, etc|

+### Open Loop Suggestions

+Note that even if you don't have a power supply that can be remotely controlled and is compatible with Milton, there are still some reasonably safe ways to do DIY solder reflow without any control at all.
+This is also an approach you can use for bootstrapping your setup if you don't have a supported power supply and want to build a custom hotplate controller board.
+Note that this does entail some additional risk - especially if using a hotplate without any safety device built in like a thermal fuse.
+Note that I wouldn't recommend the open loop approach for things like rework or preheat, because these operations lack a clear indicator of temperature.
+If you want to use your hotplate for those tasks, you really need temperature control in my opinion.

+A 100mmx100mm aluminium hotplate mounted on metal standoffs or similar will require about 85W to hold the temperature steady at 220°C (428°F).
+All of the following discussion assumes a 100mm x 100mm aluminium PCB hotplate mounted in a manner similar to those in my assembly instructions.
+If these assumptions do not apply, the calculations may be wildly wrong which could lead to disappointment either due to reflow never happening or due to your house being consumed in a fiery blaze.

+If you're going to use a PCB hotplate for solder reflow without temperature control, the key is to limit the available power at peak temperatures and to watch for evidence of reflow to know when the process is done and you should shut off the power.
+There are two main ways to limit the power available at peak temperature.
+One is by selection of a hotplate resistance that is suitable for your power supply.
+This option is available to anyone.
+The other is by controlling the voltage and/or current available to the hotplate.
+This option depends on whether your power supply has adjustable limits for its output.

+The basic process for open loop reflow is this:

+1. Apply solder paste and place your components on your PCB.
+2. Place the PCB on the hotplate
+3. Set the correct voltage and current limits - if applicable.
+4. Turn on the power and watch.
+5. When you see the solder paste change from dull grey paste into silvery molten metal, wait for 10-15 seconds after you see **all** solder joints have reflowed, then turn off the power.
+6. Allow the board to cool in place on the hotplate for about 10 minutes before removing it.

+Note that the procedure is dependent on your being able to see evidence of reflow occurring.
+If you will not be able to observe the solder reflow for any reason, this approach is not advisable.

+Consider the following two plots.
+These were done with a hotplate PCB that has a resistance of about 10Ω at 220°C. It's an ideal resistance for a 30V, 3A power supply with constant voltage and constant current limiting typical of some budget priced and lower power benchtop power supplies.
+These plots were created using this hotplate PCB and the power supply limited to 30V and 3A to simulate such a power supply.
+Maximum power available is 90W.
+With this supply doing no temperature control, just keep the voltage and current within limits, we were able to hit 220°C in about 240 seconds.
+This is a reasonable rate of heating for an open loop reflow hotplate.
+It's not ideal, but the rate of heating is not too high, to allow the load to heat up relatively evenly.
+The rate should be fast enough that you can reflow before burning off all of the flux - at least good enough for the home hobbyist.
+If you have a hotplate with a different resistance, then you can calculate a voltage and current that should produce a similar result for your specific hotplate.
+Determine it's resistance at peak reflow temperature.
+If you don't know that value, measure the resistance at room temperature.
+Let's say that it's 25°C in your room and you measure the resistance of your hotplate as 4Ω.
+You first calculate it's resistance at $T_{0} = 20°C$.
+Note that the temperature coefficient of resistance for copper is 0.00393.

+$$ R_{0} = \frac{R}{1 + \alpha \lparen T - T_{0} \rparen } = \frac{4}{1 + 0.00393 \lparen 25 - 20 \rparen } $$

+$$ R_{0} = \frac{4}{1 + 0.00393 \times 5} = \frac{4}{1.01965} = 3.923 \Omega $$

+Next calculate the resistance at your chosen peak temperature - let's say 210°C. It's a good idea to aim for a slightly lower peak temperature to give yourself extra safety margin since you don't have the benefit of temperature control to keep the temperature from exceeding safety limits, so aiming for something like 200°C or 210°C is more prudent.

+$$ R_{peak} = R_{0} \lparen 1 + \alpha \lparen T - T_{0} \rparen \rparen $$

+$$ R_{peak} = 3.923 \lparen 1 + 0.00393 \lparen 210 - 20 \rparen \rparen $$

+$$ R_{peak} = 3.923 \lparen 1 + 0.00393 \times 190 \rparen $$

+$$ R_{peak} = 3.923 \times 1.7467 = 6.852 \Omega $$

+Next calculate the voltage required to sink 90W into $R_{peak}$.

+$$ V_{max} = \sqrt{P R_{peak}} = \sqrt{90 \times 6.852} = \sqrt{616.68} = 24.8V $$

+Finally, calculate the current that would be required to sink 90W into $R_{peak}$.

+$$ I_{max} = \sqrt{ \frac{P}{R_{peak}} } = \sqrt{ \frac{90}{6.852} } = \sqrt{ 13.135 } = 3.624A $$

+Set your voltage limit to $V_{max}$ and your current limit to $I_{max}$, hook up your hotplate and turn it on.

+This assumes that you have a power supply that does both voltage limiting and current limiting and that these limits can also be adjusted.
+This is also often referred to as constant-current/constant voltage (CCCV) modes of operation.
+Realistically, open loop reflow is probably only realistic on these kinds of power supplies.
+A fixed output supply with no current limiting is probably inappropriate and would need some additional electronics to effectively and safely drive the hotplate.
+Technically it's possible, but there are some challenges and potential risks that, in my humble opinion, are not worth it.

+It's worth noting once again that **THERE IS SOME ADDED RISK IN OPEN LOOP SOLDER REFLOW**.
+Absolutely do not let the hotplate run unsupervised and shut off the power at the first sign of anything going awry.

 ## Bending Jig

 To build a reliable thermal fuse, you need to bend some 10AWG or 6mm² copper wire into a U shape with dimensions